 The emergence of the mixed language, Light Warlpiri, spoken in northern Australia, raises key questions about sociolinguistic contexts of language change and emergence, and about the cognitive processing by child speakers in complex language contact situations.
 Light Warlpiri systematically combines the nominal structure of Kriol and English, and also shows structural innovation.
 The language emerged through a two-stage process where, firstly, adults code-switched in a consistent pattern when speaking to young children as part of a baby talk register and, secondly, the young children internalised the mixed input as a single system, and added innovations in the verbal auxiliary system, introducing new structure that is not in the source language.
 This prompts the question of whether multilingual change in progress seen in the emergence of contact languages is qualitatively different from that in other kinds of language acquisition situations.
-In this talk I trace the sociolinguistic factors that support the emergence of new structures and languages, and how bilingual child speakers use language to construct aspects of their identities in their language.
+In this talk I trace the sociolinguistic and processing factors in the emergence of Light Warlpiri and some of its unusual features, the sociolinguistic factors that support the emergence of new structures and languages, and how bilingual child speakers use language to construct aspects of their identities in their language.

-Monday 9th December Session One • North Arts A1 10:30 am - 12:30pm Session Chair • Meredith Marra
+Session One North Arts A1

+10:30 am - 12:30pm

+Session Chair • Meredith Marra

 - Stephanie Foxton

 - Julia de Bres

-- Pakkawan Udomphol

 - Megan Dykes and Stephen Skalicky